biocore-ntnu/snpflip/README.md

 ##Changelog

 ```
+# 0.0.3 (14.10.2015)
+- Fixed bug that prevented snpflip from working when the bim file contained
+  positions that were N in the fasta file.
 # 0.0.2 (14.10.2015)
 - Fixed bug that prevented snpflip from working when the fasta file contained
   chromosomes not in the bim file.